top of page

 Surviving and thriving in a world that is set up to see us fail is a radical act.
 But simply coping when everything feels overwhelming can be an incredibly formidable task.
 Seeking out support, understanding, and care enables us to get through the difficult

 times.
-Incredible change can happen when you begin to imagine new possibilities for yourself and the relationships you’re in.
+Incredible change can happen when you begin to imagine new possibilities for yourself and your relationships.

-As a newcomer to the Hudson Valley, I am making home here by exploring all the small back roads, wide open spaces, bodies of water, and mountains on my bicycle.
+As a relative newcomer to the Hudson Valley, I am growing into this place by exploring all the small back roads, wide open spaces, bodies of water, and hiking trails that this gorgeous region has to offer.

 COMMON CHALLENGES I SUPPORT